Read time 5 minutes

 Kernel for Exchange Server is a reliable and indispensable utility designed to facilitate the seamless recovery of corrupted or compromised Exchange database files, effortlessly restoring them to Exchange Servers of all versions.

-Exchange mailbox recovery software effectively eradicates the constraints associated with data portability methods for restoring Exchange databases.
-It not only repairs and transfers EDB files seamlessly into the Exchange environment but also empowers users to effortlessly migrate their Exchange data to diverse platforms like Office 365, PST, live Exchange, and more.
+The software effectively eradicates the constraints associated with data portability methods for restoring Exchange databases.
+It repairs and transfers EDB files seamlessly into the Exchange environment and empowers users to effortlessly migrate their Exchange data to diverse platforms like Office 365, PST, live Exchange, and more.
 Moreover, it boasts a range of distinctive and high-quality features, some of which are:

 • Extract EDB files from NT backup with the inbuilt backup extractor